 In Kea, you can have the ultimate laid-back trip!
 There are beautiful beaches with crystal-clear waters, remote coves with tall trees, amazing Prehistoric monuments and many traditional restaurants and coffee shops.
 You can go hiking through old oak forests and catch various cultural events, such as film and music festivals, particularly in the summer.

 Beaches in Kea

-- Xyla: This is one of the most popular beaches in Kea.
+- Xyla: this is one of the most popular beaches in Kea.
 It's covered in golden sand and small pebbles, and it has deep blue waters.
 There are also umbrellas and sun loungers on the beach.

-- Sikamia: It is a magical beach with clear waters and large tamarisk trees for shade.
+- Sikamia: it is a magical beach with clear waters and large tamarisk trees for shade.
 It is accessible via a dirt road.

-- Otzias: This is a secluded wind-protected cove with clear waters.
+- Otzias: this is a secluded wind-protected cove with clear waters.
 The beach is easily accessible and there are sun loungers and umbrellas.

 - Spathi: Spathi is a quiet sandy beach with turquoise waters.
 You can reach the beach via a dirt road.

-- Gialiskari: Gialiskari is a charming small beach with crystal-clear waters, a beach bar and some trees for shade.
+- Gialiskari: Gialiskari is a charming small beach with crystal-clear waters, a beach bar and some trees for natural shade.